Department of Business & Design

 Scheduling Constraints

 Courses are typically offered once per year (fall or spring) or every semester unless otherwise noted.
-While courses are available to all students in the Department of Business Administration, a few courses within programs may be offered only in the evening when both day and evening students can take them.
-Students should be aware that the Department of Business Administration reserves the right to cancel any course scheduled for a semester if there are insufficient numbers of students registered for the course.
+While courses are available to all students in the department, a few courses within programs may be offered only in the evening when both day and evening students can take them.
+Students should be aware that the department reserves the right to cancel any course scheduled for a semester if there are insufficient numbers of students registered for the course.
 Should this happen, students will contact the department chair for further advisement.

 Accounting (AC)